-Two stock and domestic bores (and one recreation bore) will have a maximum incremental drawdown of greater than the Level 1 minimal impact considerations for the NSW AI Policy, of greater than two metres (highlighted in red).
-Bore GW024750 is currently not in operation as the bore casing has collapsed.
-Bore GW105467 is the only bore with a current agricultural use which is predicted to have maximum incremental drawdown of greater than two metres (Hydrosimulations, 2019).
+One recreation bore (GW104090) will have a maximum incremental drawdown of greater than the Level 1 minimal impact considerations for the NSW AI Policy, of greater than two metres (highlighted in red).
+No bores with a registered agricultural use are predicted to have maximum incremental drawdown of greater than two metres (SLR, 2021).